-Cave of the Mounds was accidentally discovered on August 4, 1939, after quarry workers blasted out their limestone rock for local road projects.
+Cave of the Mounds was accidentally discovered on August 4, 1939, after quarry workers completed a blast to harvest the rock in the hillside.
 Just 3 hours later, the first explorers entered the cave.

-Now you are entering the cave through the same entrance as the first explorers did on August 4, 1939 - this opening was discovered after the routine blast in a limestone quarry that was situated on the surface above our heads.
+Now you are entering the cave through the same entrance as the first explorers did on August 4, 1939-this opening was created after the routine blast in a limestone quarry that was situated on the surface above our heads.
 A crew was working in the quarry, mining limestone from the area to make gravel for nearby roads.
-1,600 pounds of blasting powder was pumped into 8 holes on the top of the quarry wall.
+1,600 pounds of blasting powder was pumped into 8 holes on the top of the quarry wall before being detonated around 11:30am that Friday.
 After the blast, the rock and dust slowly settled revealing a hole in the rock.
-The first explorers entered the cave just 3 hours later.